The First Step to Safe Deprescribing: Understanding the Full Story

 Legacy Influencers: Foundations of the Movement

 Don't forget trailblazers like Joseph Glenmullen (Prozac Backlash, 2000), Peter Gøtzsche (Deadly Psychiatry, 2015), R.D.
-Laing, and Thomas Szasz, whose works inspired networks like Mad in America and the World Network of Users and Survivors of Psychiatry.
+Laing, and Thomas Szasz.
+Their works inspired networks like Mad in America and the World Network of Users and Survivors of Psychiatry.

 Resources and Next Steps